psi4/psi4/INSTALL.rst

      will fail.
 The library is called ``python-devel`` for Fedora and ``python-dev`` for Ubuntu.

-* A version of MPI is required to compile distributed-parallel PSI; MPICH2 is recommended.
-  (Note: MPICH2-1.1.0 had trouble with some header files.
-MPICH2-1.2.1 seems to fix it.)

 * GNU utilities: (see http://www.gnu.org)

   * make